Temporary Layoff Ontario: What You Need To Know

 How long is a temporary layoff in Ontario?

-Under normal circumstances, prior to COVID-19, temporary layoffs could last up to 13 weeks in a consecutive 20-week period.
+Under normal circumstances, temporary layoffs could last up to 13 weeks in a consecutive 20-week period.
 If this amount of time is exceeded, it would be considered a constructive dismissal, unless the employer provides substantial payments to the employee.
 However, even with substantial payments, the layoff cannot exceed 35 weeks in a consecutive 52-week period.

 Do you lose your benefits if you are on a temporary layoff?

 If a temporary layoff is shorter than 13 weeks, employers do not need to continue benefits or pension plans throughout the temporary layoff period.
 For layoffs up to 35 weeks, employers should generally receive substantial payments or benefits under their benefit plan.
-However, if the layoff is due to COVID-19 related reasons, the layoff is converted into an unpaid job-protected leave which may last until July 3, 2021.

 What are my options if I am on a temporary layoff in Ontario?

-2. Is the layoff not due to COVID-19 related reasons?
-Then you should check with an employment lawyer to confirm whether your employment contract allows for a temporary layoff and whether the layoff period is in accordance with the law.
+To recap, if you are on a temporary layoff in Ontario, you should consider applying for EI and contact Service Canada.
+Check with an employment lawyer to confirm whether your employment contract allows for a temporary layoff and whether the layoff period is in accordance with the law.

 Monkhouse Law specializes in employment law.
 If you have been temporarily laid off, contact us to ensure that your rights are protected.